All Episodes

 And I want you to look at the Reagan years, the Kennedy years, the Clinton years, and the George W. Bush years.

-They are gonna look at you in utter bewilderment because there's going to be absolutely no way to show it because tax revenue did not go down, it went up.
+They are going to look at you in utter bewilderment because there's going to be absolutely no way to show it because tax revenue did not go down.

-I'm telling you, they're gonna they're gonna lose their minds.
+I'm telling you, they're going to and they're going to lose their minds.

-They may have to seek uh psychiatric help after that.
+They may have to seek psychiatric help after that.

 Does that help, Chase?

-But the biggie the biggie though is that the spending went bozo after.
+But the biggie, the biggie, though, is that the spending went bozo after the spending went crazy.

 That's the problem.